-Stephen Wozniak is a conceptual artist who primarily works in wood, solid surfaces, hardware and fine finishes.
-His art is about personal identity, perception, belief, memory and the materials and objects that reflect and obscure our domestic lives.
-His works have been exhibited in the Bradbury Art Museum, Cameron Art Museum, Leo Castelli Gallery at Brenau University, Cape Cod Museum of Art, Moses Lake Museum and Art Center, Il Museo Colle del Duomo and Lincoln Center, among others.
-He and his work have been featured in such publications as Whitehot Magazine of Contemporary Art, Art of the Times and Artiholics Magazine.
-He is also a published author on the arts, co-hosted the performing arts weekly series Center Stage on KXLU radio in Los Angeles and guest hosts Art World: The Whitehot Magazine of Contemporary Art podcast in New York City.
-His works are held in numerous private and public permanent collections.
+Stephen Wozniak creates art about personal identity, perception, belief, memory and the objects that reflect our formative history, offering a place of meditation for audiences to review and dispel their complex lives.
+He primarily works in wood, solid surfaces, cabinet hardware and fine finishes.
+His artwork has been exhibited internationally in the Bradbury Art Museum, Cameron Art Museum, Leo Castelli Gallery at Brenau University, Cape Cod Museum of Art, Moses Lake Museum and Art Center, Il Museo Colle del Duomo and Lincoln Center, among others.
+He is also a professional motion picture and television actor who has performed principal roles in the network series NCIS: Los Angeles, Star Trek: Enterprise and as ‘Jesus’ in the double Emmy Award-nominated television special Beyond the Da Vinci Code.
+He and his work have been featured in The Washington Post Magazine, Variety, Chicago Sun-Times and other periodicals.
+He is a published author on the arts who has written for the Observer, Whitehot Magazine of Contemporary Art and BmoreArt, among others.
+He has also written exhibition catalog essays for Miles McEnery Gallery, Stony Brook University and other commercial and institutional exhibition venues.
+Stephen co-hosted the performing arts weekly series Center Stage on KXLU radio in Los Angeles and guest hosts Art World: The Whitehot Magazine of Contemporary Art podcast in New York City.
+His artworks are held in numerous private and public permanent collections.
 Stephen was born in Dover, New Hampshire and raised in the Metropolitan Washington, D.C. area.
-Stephen is a member of the international artist network Berlin Collectiv.
 He formally studied visual fine art, performance art and art history.
-He earned a B.F.A. from Maryland Institute College of Art, as well as attended Johns Hopkins University in Baltimore, Maryland.
-He lives and works in Los Angeles, California and maintains a studio practice in Wilmington, North Carolina.
+He earned a B.F.A. from the Maryland Institute College of Art, as well as attended Johns Hopkins University in Baltimore, Maryland.
+Stephen lives and works in metropolitan Los Angeles, California, and maintains a studio practice in Joshua Tree, California.

 Born